qawemlilo/gruntgulp/README.md

   - Input file is piped to gulp task which does special things with it and pipes it out to a destination
   - Take in a file, modify it and output new one

-## There are 5 methods in Gulp
+## There are 5 methods in Gulp(Yes, only 5!)
-  .task - registers name of a task
+  - .task - registers name of a task
-  .run - runs a Gulp task
+  - .run - runs a Gulp task
-  .watch - watches changes in files and runs the callback function .src - takes file system glob and returns a readable stream .dest - destination - returns a writable stream
+  - .watch - watches changes in files and runs the callback function
+  - .src - takes file system glob and returns a readable stream
+  - .dest - destination - returns a writable stream

 ## Links: